helm/helm/docs/developers.md

 directory `k8s.io` should not be a symlink or `build` will not find the relevant packages.

-This will build both Helm and Tiller. `make bootstrap` will attempt to install certain tools if they are missing.
+This will build both Helm and the Helm library. `make bootstrap` will attempt to install certain tools if they are missing.

 To run all the tests (without running the tests for `vendor/`), run `make test`.

-To run Helm and Tiller locally, you can run `bin/helm` or `bin/tiller`.
+To run Helm locally, you can run `bin/helm`.

-- Helm and Tiller are known to run on macOS and most Linuxes, including Alpine.
+- Helm is known to run on macOS and most Linuxes, including Alpine.
-- Tiller must have access to a Kubernetes cluster.
-It learns about the cluster by examining the Kube config files that `kubectl` uses.

 ### Man pages